 As we are marching through the era of globalization and information, expanding our knowledge and career opportunities is more than necessary.
 However, managing time between demanding work hours and education can be really challenging.
 In our previous article +500 Free Online Courses in Architecture, Art, Design & Engineering, we gave you a list of available courses from world’s best architecture universities.
-If you found that useful and want to dive deeper into the world of e-learning at your own pace and flexible schedules, here are 20 free online college courses on architecture for you.
+If you found that useful and want to dive deeper into the world of e-learning at your own pace and flexible schedules, here are 20 best free online college courses on architecture for you.

 Architectural Design Courses